eliasdorigoni/host-container-api/README.md

 free disk space, ram usage, etc, from a Docker container.
 Not intended to be used in production.

 - ✅ Works on Linux.
-- 🤷‍♀️ May work on MacOS.
+Tested on Ubuntu and MacOS.
-- ❌ Does not work on Windows.
+- ❌ Does not work on Windows: named pipes require OS-specific code.

 ![Sequence diagram](resources/diagram.png "Sequence diagram")